RedAndBlueEraser/image-transform-context-menu/README.md

 ### Firefox

+Get the add-on from [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/image-video-transform/).

-Download the signed extension package `image-transform-context-menu.xpi` from [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/image-video-transform/), the [Releases section](../../releases/latest), or compile it yourself using the Build instructions.
+Or download the signed extension package `image_video_transform.xpi` from the [Releases section](../../releases/latest), or compile it yourself using the Build instructions.
 Install the extension permanently at `about:addons` or test the extension temporarily at `about:debugging#/runtime/this-firefox`.

 For those who compiled the extension yourself, the extension must be signed by Mozilla in order for it to be installed permanently on Firefox Release and Beta channels.
 Extension signing [requirements can be disabled](https://wiki.mozilla.org/Add-ons/Extension_Signing#FAQ) on Nightly, Developer, and Enterprise channels.

 ### Chrome and Microsoft Edge and other Chromium based browsers

-Download the signed extension package from the Releases section, or compile it yourself using the Build instructions.
+Download the signed extension package from the [Releases section](../../releases/latest), or compile it yourself using the Build instructions.
 Install the extension permanently or test the extension temporarily at `about:extensions`.
 To test the extension temporarily, enable Developer mode, and click "Load unpacked".

 For those who compiled the extension yourself, the extension must be signed in order for it to be installed permanently.